Imagine a room without any texture, just plain smooth surfaces…it would feel pretty sterile, wouldn’t it?

 4. Natural elements

-For instance: a plant in front of a plain wall will somehow add a natural texture to it, while introducing a vertical garden will literally dress up the wall.
+For instance: a plant in front of a plain wall will somehow add a natural texture to it, while introducing a vertical garden will literally dress the wall up.

 5. Interactive natural textures

-When I say natural textures can be “interactive”, I mean things like writing on the sand or caressing the grass; all very relaxing activities that – if brought indoors – could make our spaces more soothing.
+By interactive natural textures, I mean things like writing on the sand or caressing the grass.
+All very relaxing activities that – if brought indoors – could make our spaces more soothing.

 - Joye, Y. (2007).
-Architectural Lessons From Environmental Psychology: The Case of Biophilic Architecture.
-Review of General Psychology, 11 (4), 305-328.
+Architectural Lessons From Environmental Psychology: The Case of Biophilic Architecture. (opened in a new window/tab) Review of General Psychology, 11 (4), 305-328.